Why do balls bounce? Have you ever wondered? This activity uses different shaped balls to investigate how and why balls bounce differently.

 More investigation ideas

-Try dropping the ball with no extra force and then applying force, which bounces higher?
+Try dropping the ball without extra force and then applying force to find out when it bounces higher.

-When comparing how different balls bounce, think about the conditions you should keep the same, for example, the height the ball is dropped from and force used to drop the ball.
+Remember – when comparing how different balls bounce, consider the conditions you should keep the same, such as the height from which the ball is dropped and the force used to drop it.

 Why do balls bounce?

-When a ball is dropped gravity pulls the ball toward the ground, slowing the ball down so that each bounce is shorter and shorter, until eventually the ball stops bouncing.
+When a ball is dropped, gravity pulls it toward the ground, slowing it down so that each bounce is shorter and shorter until, eventually, the ball stops bouncing.

 The force of the ball hitting the hard ground puts an equal force back onto the ball, meaning it bounces back up.
-This happens because balls are made out of an elastic material which allows them to be squashed or stretched and then return to their original shape.
-If the ball was made of a softer material, like plasticine it would be squashed on the ground and wouldn’t bounce back up, or if it was made of a hard material, such as glass it would break when dropped.
+This happens because balls are made from an elastic material, allowing them to be squashed or stretched and then return to their original shape.
+If the ball was made of a softer material, like plasticine, it would be squashed on the ground and wouldn’t bounce back up, or if it were made of a hard material, such as glass, it would break when dropped.

 Extension ideas